Weinberg Center for Balanced Living

 Weinberg Center for Balanced Living (WCBL) is known on the Lower East Side as the “young” senior center.
 Over 70% of our members are recent retirees, and our offerings reflect the diverse interests of Baby Boomers.
 Group exercise, arts & education, advocacy & social events, as well as fresh kosher breakfast and lunch are all available Monday-Friday.

-Check out the general calendar below, or download our monthly calendar HERE to get the most up to date information.
+Check out our monthly calendar HERE to get the most up to date information.
 Case workers are also available to answer questions about Medicare, Social Security, housing, and other issues.
+Please visit the Weinberg Office on the 4th Floor of Manny Cantor Center (197 East Broadway) to sign up for membership.

 Recently, the Weinberg Center and opens in a new windowCo-Op Village NORC expanded their membership options so there’s sure to be a class, workshop or event for everyone!